What is Dual Diagnosis?

 The qualifications for dual diagnosis are broad.
-Obviously a depressed alcoholic is a far cry in many ways from a schizophrenic heroin addict.
+Obviously struggling with depression and alcohol use disorder is a far cry in many ways from a schizophrenia diagnosis with a heroin addiction.
 However, both are dual diagnoses.
-Determining which disorder came first, and whether or not it caused another, can be a tricky situation.
+Determining which disorder came first, and whether or not it caused the other, can be a tricky situation.
 Either substance abuse or mental illness can develop first.
 Someone with a mental health disorder may abuse drugs and/or alcohol as a self-medication for the initial mental problem.
 Drug and/or alcohol abuse only makes the symptoms of mental health disorders worse.

 Although in most dual diagnosis cases it may be impossible to accurately determine which of the diagnoses came first, one thing is for sure: long-term substance abuse causes mental health issues.
 It is common knowledge that drug and/or alcohol abuse can cause depression, anxiety, paranoia, and even memory loss.
 These are just a few non-physical examples.

 Although services are available to treat a dual diagnosis, the behavioral health community has not always recognized individuals with a dual diagnosis.
 According to researchers writing for Psychiatric Services, during the early 1980s, mental health experts were aware of chronically mentally ill young adults who abused drugs and alcohol to manage the symptoms of mental illness, but dual diagnosis did not become a recognized condition until the later 1980s.
 In the early days, individuals with a dual diagnosis were described using terms such as “mentally ill chemical abusers”.
 3